 According to Lefebvre, Spatial space contains three interrelated levels that must be taken in account: (1) Space practice embraces productions and the particular locations and spatial sets of each social formation, (2) Representation of space tied to the relations of production, and (3) Representational space “embodying complex symbolism, sometimes coded […] linked to the clandestine or underground side of social life, as also to art” (p.
 33).

 Community is another notion that is relevant to the concept of place.
-According to Lippard, community is the relation between people in a certain place.
+According to Lippard, community is the relationship between people in a certain place.
 They are a mix, hybrid and layered interconnection of stories that cannot be seen in a linear fashion.
-The very transient population and weaken relationship lead to a lack of substantial meaning of the place, on the other hand the strong connections between individuals could conduct to cultural confinement.
-This is more easily observable in big cities, where the financial district brings together a very disperse and heterogeneous business community, in opposed to Chinatowns in north America where the presence of the Chinese culture is excessively strong at the point that some people does not even have to learn to speak English.
+The very transient population and weaken relationship lead to a lack of substantial meaning of the place, on the other hand, the strong connections between individuals could lead to cultural confinement.
+This is more easily observable in big cities, where the financial district brings together a very disperse and heterogeneous business community, in opposed to Chinatowns in North America where the presence of the Chinese culture is excessively strong at the point that some people do not even have to learn to speak English.